 Our nearest star, the Sun, offers more dynamic activity and day-by-day changes than any other object in the sky.
-With even an inexpensive white-light filter/telescope you can see sunspots, the Sun’s grainy surface, and safely observe eclipses, and with a more expensive hydrogen-alpha telescope you can look at solar flares and prominences in addition to the aforementioned features.
-The Sun changes minute by minute – especially filaments and prominences, which can appear and sometimes disappear in the span of hours.
+With even an inexpensive white-light filter on a telescope, you can see sunspots, the sun’s grainy surface, and safely observe eclipses.
+With a more expensive hydrogen-alpha telescope, you can look at solar flares and prominences in addition to the aforementioned features.
+The Sun changes minute by minute, especially filaments and prominences, which can appear and sometimes disappear in the span of hours.

 A word about safety

 When buying a solar telescope or solar filter, always make sure your device is ISO and/or CE certified and that your filter has no pinholes or coating errors.
 Also, if your telescope’s filter is not permanently built in, be sure to check that it is snug and has no gaps or light leaks.

 Failing to do any of the above can result in eye injury and temporary or permanent blindness.
 The Sun is plenty safe to observe with the right equipment, but always take precautions when doing so to prevent any accidents.

 Best Solar Telescopes Overview

 - $300-500 range: Sky-Watcher Virtuoso – For around $350, you get a 90mm Maksutov on an alt-azimuth tracking mount with slewing buttons, a solar filter, and 2 eyepieces.
 Cheap, versatile, useful for things besides the Sun.